 Neurology Billing Services in Nevada

-Nevada's neurology practices face unique billing challenges shaped by Anthem Blue Cross Blue Shield's commercial rules, Nevada Medicaid requirements, and Noridian Medicare policies.
+Nevada's neurology practices face unique billing challenges shaped by Anthem Blue Cross Blue Shield of Nevada's commercial rules, Nevada Medicaid (managed care expanding to rural Nevada January 2026) requirements, and Noridian Healthcare Solutions (Jurisdiction E) Medicare policies.
 Our AAPC-certified coders specialize in both NV payer rules and neurology coding complexity.

 Why Nevada Neurology Practices Need Specialized Billing

-Nevada's healthcare market includes 8,000+ physicians, and neurology practices here face a payer market dominated by Anthem Blue Cross Blue Shield on the commercial side and Nevada Medicaid on the public payer side.
-Medicare claims are processed through Noridian, which applies its own Local Coverage Determinations that directly affect neurology procedure coverage and medical necessity requirements.
+Nevada's healthcare market includes 8,000+ physicians, and neurology practices here face a payer market dominated by Anthem Blue Cross Blue Shield of Nevada on the commercial side and Nevada Medicaid (managed care expanding to rural Nevada January 2026) on the public payer side.
+Medicare claims are processed through Noridian Healthcare Solutions (Jurisdiction E), which applies its own Local Coverage Determinations that directly affect neurology procedure coverage and medical necessity requirements.
 Generic billing teams without NV specific knowledge leave revenue on the table.

 Neurology billing itself is complex.
 Neurology diagnostic testing codes have professional and technical components, time-based elements, and study-specific documentation requirements.
 EMG/NCS (95907-95913, 95885-95886) requires documenting specific nerves tested.
 EEG (95816-95822) has awake, sleep, and long-term monitoring variants.
-When you combine this coding complexity with Nevada's specific payer rules, authorization requirements, and 3 Nevada Medicaid managed care plans that each have their own billing rules, you need a team that understands both dimensions.
-Go Medical Billing provides that expertise at 2.49% of collections, serving neurology practices from Las Vegas to Henderson and across Nevada.
+When you combine this coding complexity with Nevada's specific payer rules, authorization requirements, and 5 Nevada Medicaid (managed care expanding to rural Nevada January 2026) managed care plans that each have their own billing rules, you need a team that understands both dimensions.
+Go Medical Billing provides that expertise at 2.49% of collections, serving neurology practices from Las Vegas to Carson City and across Nevada.

 Nevada Payer Challenges for Neurology